aleksey-nikolaev/predef_wiki/Architectures.md

 Identification|`__INTEL__`| |Defined by CodeWarrior Identification|`__x86_64``__x86_64__`| |Defined by Intel C/C++

-Please notice that the Stratus VOS is big-endian on IA32, so these macros cannot be used to detect endianness if `__VOS__` is set.
+Notice that the Stratus VOS is big-endian on IA32, so these macros cannot be used to detect endianness if `__VOS__` is set.

 ##### Example #####